 If you want to sample some of what the Great Smoky Mountains is known for you don’t have far to go.
-Local wines and, of course, moonshine is easily accessible along with some of the best whiskey you’ll hope to find in the area.
+Local wines and, of course, moonshine is easily accessible along with some of the best whiskey you’ll ever hope to find in the area.

 The Rocky Top Wine Trail is only one of the spirit tours available in the Gatlinburg, Pigeon Forge, Sevierville area.
 If you like wine, you will find some of the best in the state along this enjoyable wine trail.
 And before you begin don’t forget to pick up your Rocky Top Wine Trail Passport.
 You can pick one up at the first winery you visit, or you can download a copy before you begin at http://rockytopwineries.com.
 Make sure you get your passport stamped at every winery you visit.
 Once you get your third stamp, you will get a free gift and if you finish the wine tour by visiting all six sites, you will get another gift at the end of the tour.